slhck/ffmpeg-quality-metrics/README.md

 Specify multiple metrics by separating them with a space (e.g., in the above example, `psnr ssim vmaf`).

 Here, VMAF uses the default model.
 You can specify a different model with the [`--vmaf-model` option](#specifying-vmaf-model).
-VMAF also allows you to calculate even [more additional features](https://github.com/Netflix/vmaf/blob/master/resource/doc/features.md) as submetrics.
-You can enable these with the [`--vmaf-features` option](#specifying-vmaf-model-params).
+VMAF also allows you to calculate even [more additional features](https://github.com/Netflix/vmaf/blob/master/resource/doc/features.md).

 ### Extended Options